 Lactose intolerance is the inability to digest the natural sugar lactose, which is found primarily in dairy foods.
-What causes lactose intolerance is some people do not have enough of the enzyme lactase, which breaks down the sugar in their digestive system.
-Lactose sensitivity symptoms include abdominal pain, diarrhea, gas and uncomfortable bloating.
+What causes lactose intolerance is some people do not have enough of the enzyme called lactase.
+This breaks down the sugar in their digestive system.
+Lactose sensitivity symptoms include abdominal pain, diarrhea, gas, and uncomfortable bloating.
 This food sensitivity can be difficult to diagnose since symptoms can be attributed to a range of health issues such as irritable bowel syndrome.

-Truth: Most people who are lactose intolerant can enjoy many dairy foods, such as lactose-reduced or lactose-free milk, aged hard cheeses like Cheddar or Monterrey Jack, and yogurts with live, active cultures.
+Truth: Most people who are lactose intolerant can enjoy many dairy foods.
+For example, there is lactose-reduced or lactose-free milk, aged hard cheeses like Cheddar or Monterrey Jack, and yogurts with live, active cultures.
 Research shows most lactose-sensitive individuals can drink up to two glasses of regular milk a day with no symptoms if consumed in small quantities with food.
-Cooking with milk, yogurt or cheese is an easy way to get the health benefits of dairy and avoid uncomfortable symptoms.
+Cooking with milk, yogurt, or cheese is an easy way to get the health benefits of dairy and avoid uncomfortable symptoms.
 The key is to build slowly and know your limit.
 Think of all the calcium you’re missing out on!

 Truth: Many people confuse being intolerant with having a milk allergy.
 The truth is milk allergies are extremely rare.
 Only about 1 percent of adults and 3 percent of children are allergic to milk.
 The good news is most children typically grow out of a milk allergy in their first few years.
-Lactose intolerance is not a disease or allergy — it is simply the digestive system’s inability to break down the milk sugar lactose.
+Lactose intolerance is not a disease or allergy — it is simply the digestive system’s inability to break down and digest lactose, a milk sugar.

 Managing Lactose Intolerance